Go to Reviews.org AU Edition

 Alarm.com Smart Thermostat features

-The real selling point for this thermostat is that it can potentially save you energy and, therefore, money.
+The main selling point for this thermostat is it can potentially save you a lot of energy and, therefore, money.
 Let’s talk about some of the features that make that possible.

 Your thermostat uses your phone’s location settings to monitor when you leave the house.
 It also uses activity sensors to determine whether the building really is empty.